 Taxpayer Advocate Service

 The Tax Law Institute's supported Hawaii Low Income Taxpayer Clinic was approved for funding by the Taxpayer Advocate Service of the Internal Revenue Service in November 2020.
 Located on the Hawaiian island of Oahu, adjacent to Waikiki Beach, at 500 Ala Moana Blvd, the LITC is directed by Janean Kong, Certified Professional Accountant and IRS Enrolled Agent.
 She will also serve as the Qualified Tax Expert.
 Ms. Kong has been associated with TLI since 2014 and is currently a member of the TLI Teaching Faculty and a Certified Pretrial Tax Litigation Specialist with U.S. Tax Court Litigators.org.
 She assists in the Branerton Mock Conferences in the United States Tax Court Trial Practice and Litigation Program.
 She is certified by the State of Hawaii as a Tax Strategist, Tax Coach, Master Tutor and is a graduate of the University of Hawaii Professional Program in Accounting.
 She will be assisted by Rod Monger, IRS Enrolled Agent.
 Mr. Monger will serve as the Tax Compliance Officer and Qualified Business Administrator.
 He currently serves as the Interim Director of Tutorial Services at TLI and is an adjunct professor of accounting at St. Mary's University in San Antonio, Texas.
-He holds a Ph.D. in Accounting, MBA, and B.Sc. in Economics from the University of Houston in Texas.
+He holds a Ph.D. and MBA in Accounting, and B.Sc. in Economics from the University of Houston in Texas.
 The Clinic is scheduled to begin operating on or about April 1, 2021.

 The Low Income Taxpayer Clinic (LITC) Program is a matching federal grant program that provides up to $100,000 per year to qualified organizations to represent low income taxpayers in controversies with the IRS and provide education and outreach to taxpayers who speak English as a second language (ESL).
 Qualified organizations include, among others, academic institutions and nonprofit organizations throughout the U.S. that must meet the goals of the program.